zako95/landing/src/pages/docs/install.md

 ### I just want to update / I already have BO2 installed?

-If you already have the game installed from steam or had a previous update of Plutonium then you can skip the below section and move onto the **[Plutonium Launcher](#setting-up-t6-with-the-plutonium-launcher)** section.
+If you already have the game installed from steam or had a previous update of Plutonium then you can skip the below section and move onto the **[Installing DLC](#installing-t6-dlc)** section.

 ### Installing the base game (BO2)